New Suzuki Celerio is better than ever and we love it

-Despite its compact proportions, the Celerio is relatively practical.
-It features integrated front- and rear seats that optimise space while remaining comfortable.
-Suzuki has also added a 60:40 split rear seat and reshaped the luggage bay with a flush-fitting parcel shelf, luggage hooks and a deeper base (despite housing a full-sized spare) to increase loading space to 295 litres.
+The cabin features new, integrated front- and rear seats that optimise space, while remaining comfortable.
+Suzuki has also added a 60:40 split rear seat and reshaped the luggage bay with a flush fitting parcel shelf, luggage hooks and a deeper base (despite housing a full-sized spare) to increase loading space to 295 litres.